kansas city, mo

-Three words drew me to yoga, inspired me through teacher training, and remain at the heart of what I offer as I share my practice:
+Three words drew me to yoga, motivated me through teacher training, and remain at the heart of what I offer as I share my practice:

 Life is not always comfortable.
-Yoga has brought me more comfort in my own skin, and has taught me how to find comfort within the discomfort.
+Yoga has brought me more comfort in my own skin, and has taught me how to find more ease through life's challenges.

 Whether my mat is solo in my living room or in a room full of others, yoga gives me a sense of community so that every time I step onto my mat, I feel like I'm coming home.